Travelog WI

 animal footprints in the snow

 The weather outside is no longer frightful.
-The snow is deep and delightful.
-It''s an ideal time to get out and explore.
+The snow will be back soon enough, and it will be delightful.
+It's an ideal time to get out and explore.
 Winter may be the best time of the year to get up close with local resident, bird and mammal populations.

 Tracking animal footprints in the snow is like solving a mystery.
 What clues did a coyote leave behind?